David Bisbal: 2009–2010: Sin Mirar Atrás

-2011–present: Herederos & The Voice
+2011–present: Herederos and The Voice

-David Bisbal sang the theme song for the soap opera "Herederos de una venganza".
+David Bisbal sang the theme song for the soap opera Herederos de una venganza.
 It is one of the highest rated telenovelas in Argentina, which starred Romina Gaetani, Luciano Castro and Federico Amador, where all romantic moments are set to music by the song sung by David Bisbal.
 The songwriters of this release were Bisbal himself, Sebastian Bazan, and Karen Oliver.

-On 5 November 2011 he released his first acoustic performance, a DVD/CD pack entitled "Una noche en el Teatro Real", recorded in the Madrid's main opera house, the Teatro Real (Royal Theatre), four days earlier.
+On 5 November 2011 he released his first acoustic performance, a DVD/CD pack titled Una noche en el Teatro Real, recorded in the Madrid's main opera house, the Teatro Real (Royal Theatre), four days earlier.
 In its first week on sale, it set a record: the first time a DVD/CD set surpassed sales of CDs on the Spanish charts, selling more than 50,000 copies in seven days, and obtaining double platinum status.
 On 18 January, sales reached triple platinum, with more than 75,000 copies sold.
-In 2012, his CD "Live at the Royal Albert Hall" was certified platinum in Spain.
+In 2012, his CD Live at the Royal Albert Hall was certified platinum in Spain.

 During the tour of "Una noche en el Teatro Real", Bisbal played in some of the most iconic theatres and auditoriums in Spain, North America, Latin America, and major European capitals.
 He played a total of 128 concerts in such unique venues as the Royal Albert Hall in London, Carnegie Hall in New York, and Luna Park in Buenos Aires.
-Writing about Bisbal's Albert Hall concert in September 2012, Boris Izaguirre described him as "the voice of Spanish emigrants" and "The Julio Iglesias of the lost generation", noting that many Spaniards in their twenties who had been forced by the financial crisis to emigrate had grown up during Bisbal's rise to fame in the previous decade's economic boom.
+Writing about Bisbal's Albert Hall concert in September 2012, Boris Izaguirre described him as "the voice of Spanish emigrants" and "The Julio Iglesias of the lost generation", noting that many Spaniards in their twenties who had been forced by the 2008–2014 Spanish financial crisis to emigrate had grown up during Bisbal's rise to fame in the previous decade's economic boom.
 On 15 November 2012, in Las Vegas, David Bisbal won his third Latin Grammy, this time in the category "Best Traditional Pop Album".